+A lot, actually!
 A bowel movement is the last stop your food makes as it goes through your digestive tract.
 Sometimes called stool or faeces, this is what’s left of your food and drink after your body absorbs important nutrients.

 What and how you eat affects your digestive system and sometimes your bowel movements can change simply because of changes in your diet.
 Other times, changes in bowel movements signify something more serious.
 What’s “normal” depends on each individual person — but there are some signs you can look for that mean something may be off.

 The best way to check in with your gut via your poop is… to have a look in the bowl!
 It’s totally free too and it’s an invaluable resource to discover what’s going on inside you.
 You don’t have to inspect every single splash-down, but try having a quick look around once a month!
 And keep an eye out for these 5 main poop personality traits:

 Consistency: You’re aiming for a type 3, 4 or 5 on the Bristol Stool Chart.

 Frequency: Anywhere from 3 times a week up to 3 times a day is considered ‘normal’.

 Time: Most people go in the morning, but there’s no right or wrong time… when you need to go, go!

 Colour: varying shades of brown.